 Plus Icons Accordion Minus Icons

 Yes.
-You can present your research upon acceptance by the DRSD-2025 committee.
-However, you will need to attend the symposium in-person to present.
+You can present your research upon acceptance by the DRSD 2025 committee.
+However, you will need to attend the symposium either in-person or online to present.

 How can I submit the abstract?